The 3 Ms and the Female Hormonal Life Cycle, Part 3 – Menopause by Good Health

 Welcome to Part 3 – Menopause…and Perimenopause

 In many cultures, menopause is considered a gift: where women become the wise “grandmother”; supporting and guiding while free to enjoy other aspects of life, including vitality, joyfulness, and sexuality, with no further responsibility for pregnancy.
 Unfortunately, in the developed world, with our fast-paced, modern lifestyles and ultra-processed diets, women can find their quality of life deteriorating when they hit perimenopause.
-Menopausal symptoms – temperature fluctuations, poor sleep, mood changes, stiff joints, weight gain, brain fog, etc – are known to plague over 80% of Western women.
+Menopausal symptoms – temperature fluctuations, poor sleep, mood changes, stiff joints, weight gain, brain fog, etc. – are known to plague over 80% of Western women.
+During the reproductive years, the influence of oestrogens leads to fat accumulation in the breasts, hips, and buttocks, while post-menopause weight gain can be in the central and visceral (around organs) areas, especially if metabolism is dysfunctional.

-Menopause is the cessation of the fertile menstrual cycle in women, but there can be a number of years when fertility goes into decline – the rate of follicle disappearance increases, the ovaries shrink in size, and the hormonal output declines.
-They generally do not disappear completely, but the adrenals and fat tissue take over making androgens and oestrogen, mainly in the form of oestrone (E1).
-During the reproductive years, the influence of higher circulating oestrogens leads to fat accumulation in the breasts, hips, and buttocks, while post menopause weight gain can be in the central and visceral (around organs) areas, particularly if metabolism is unhealthy.
+Menopause is the cessation of the fertile menstrual cycle in women, but there can be a number of years when fertility goes into decline – the rate of follicle disappearance increases, the ovaries shrink in size, and the ovarian hormonal output declines.
+The ovaries generally do not disappear completely, but the adrenals and fat tissue take over making the bulk of the androgens and oestrogens (oestrogens, mainly in the form of oestrone – E1).
+There is evidence to suggest that the reproductive hormones do not have to go into a tailspin and that, with a focus on giving the body what it needs to be a healthy human animal, we can keep our reproductive hormones balanced and functioning very well, indeed.

 In the West, we are also experiencing menopause at younger and younger ages.
 We are told that the symptoms are to be expected and the only thing we can do about them is to intervene with exogenous (coming from outside the body) hormones, which can come with side effects.
 Many women are searching for naturally supportive alternatives to reproductive problems, not realising how impactful simple dietary and lifestyle changes can be.

-Reproductive problems
+Reproductive hormone problems

-In traditional Chinese practice, it is considered abnormal for a woman to experience any trouble with any part of her menstrual cycle, that a woman’s periods should come and go with as much ease as the sun rising and setting and menopause should simply be a cessation of menstruation.
+In traditional Chinese practice, it is considered abnormal for a woman to experience any trouble with any part of her menstrual cycle, that a woman’s periods should come and go with as much ease as the sun rising and setting, and menopause should simply be a cessation of menstruation.
 There should be little to no brain fog, mood swings, joint issues, or any other of the afflictions that go hand in hand with “the change”.
-If anything about your cycle, perimenopause, or menopause is worrying you, please see your healthcare professional.
+Important note: If anything about your cycle, perimenopause, or menopause is worrying you, please see your healthcare professional.

-Stress is a big problem for perimenopausal hormone balance because when we are stressed, our bodies cannot metabolise our reproductive hormones and excrete them.
-Rampant oxidation and a malfunctioning circadian rhythm – the daily, natural light and dark cycle mediated by cortisol and melatonin – have been shown in research to adversely affect the menopausal transition.
-We need cortisol to rise and fall during the day, but our modern lifestyles, and excess stress, can lead to elevated levels into the night.
-Unfortunately, elevated cortisol for long periods is associated with disruptions in metabolism.
-During perimenopause, oestrogen decreases and cortisol naturally rises to compensate, but if it rises too much it can contribute to weight gain, hormonal disruption, cardiovascular issues, and blood sugar imbalances.
+Stress is a big problem for perimenopausal hormone balance because when we are stressed, our bodies cannot metabolise our oestrogens and excrete them, nor can many of us produce adequate quantities of testosterone and progesterone to balance the oestrogens.
+Stress can also cause increases in prolactin levels.
+Rampant oxidation or low redox potential and a malfunctioning circadian rhythm – the daily, natural light and dark cycle mediated by cortisol and melatonin – have been shown in research to adversely affect the menopausal transition.
+We need cortisol to rise and fall during the day, but our modern lifestyles, and excess stress, can lead to elevated levels into the night, or levels that rise and fall at the wrong time.
+Unfortunately, elevated cortisol for long periods is associated with disruptions in metabolism and weight gain.

 The Wisdom of Ancestrally Living Humans

 There are “primitive” humans, around the globe, still living close to nature, as they have for many thousands of years, whose women do not exhibit perimenopausal symptoms, nor do they gain more body fat after menopause, or experience such a steep decline into chronic ill health.
-It is speculated that this is because they have healthy metabolisms due to evolutionarily consistent lifestyle practices.
+It is speculated that this is because they have healthy metabolisms and hormone function due to evolutionarily consistent lifestyle practices.

-The main factors appear to be a nutrient-dense diet and no ultra processed foods, healthy microbiome, deep connection to the earth, nature, and each other, supportive social networks, appropriate activity levels, little to no electromagnetic, chemical, or air pollution, lower overall stress, no pharmaceutical medications, and daily exposure to natural light.
-These lifestyle practices have been shown in scientific research to support human circadian rhythms, balanced hormonal function, sound sleep, stress management, redox potential (healthy oxidation processes), and naturally high “feel good” hormones.
+These lifestyle practices have been shown in scientific research to support human circadian rhythms, balanced hormonal function, sound sleep, stress management, redox potential (healthy oxidative and reductive processes), and naturally high “feel good” hormones.

 Herbs have a long history of use in traditional practice and can be a wonderful support for female hormones.